karinEkenberg/karinEkenberg/README.md

   and contributing to a volunteer project for a local football club to enhance their digital presence.
 - 🌱 I am currently learning .NET development, advanced SQL queries, React with TypeScript, and German!
 - 👯 I’m looking to collaborate on exciting open-source projects and innovative startups.
-- 💬 Ask me about web development, balancing family life with coding, or anything tech-related!
+- 💬 Ask me about web development or anything tech-related!
-- 📫 How to reach me: [Email](mailto:k.ekenberg.dev@gmail.com)
+- 📫 How to reach me: [k.ekenberg.dev@gmail.com](mailto:k.ekenberg.dev@gmail.com)
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I practice German every day and can already form simple sentences! 🎯